 These old-fashioned buttermilk biscuits are a Southern staple, and for good reason!
 Soft, buttery, flaky, and full of flavor, they’re the perfect addition to any meal.
 Made with simple ingredients like White Lily flour, cold butter, and buttermilk, they’re easy to make at home.
-Add some homemade strawberry freezer jam, and you’ll have a winner every time.
+And my family’s method is so much easier than rolling and cutting the biscuits.
+Using my tips and method, you can have gorgeous hot, fluffy biscuits ready in about 20 minutes.

 If you’ve been looking for a biscuit recipe that you can make at home, this is the one.
 Thousands of readers have loved and found success with this recipe over the years, and I promise you can, too!